nehashukla13/Smart-sewer-monitoring/README.md

 # ECHO Sensor Dashboard

-A Spring Boot application for monitoring and managing sensor data, particularly focused on gas sensors and water levels.
+A Spring Boot application for monitoring and managing sensor data, particularly focused on gas sensors.

 ## Features